 - Complaints: You have the right to file a complaint with the United States Department of Education, concerning an alleged failure by ACCESS to comply with the provisions of the Family Educational Rights and Privacy Act (20 USC §1232g), which governs access to pupil records.
-Refer to Attachment 1. - □ Prospectus of School Curriculum: The curriculum for your child's school is compiled at least once annually in a prospectus which is available at the principal's office. - □ Statement or Response to Disciplinary Actions: Whenever information is included in a pupil record concerning any disciplinary action taken in connection with your child, you have the right to include a written statement or response concerning the disciplinary action in your child's pupil record. - □ Destruction of Pupil Records: ACCESS is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 Permanent Records) which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 Disposable Records, and then destroyed as per California regulations (5 CCR 432).
+Refer to Attachment 1. - ☐ Prospectus of School Curriculum: The curriculum for your child's school is compiled at least once annually in a prospectus which is available at the principal's office. - Statement or Response to Disciplinary Actions: Whenever information is included in a pupil record concerning any disciplinary action taken in connection with your child, you have the right to include a written statement or response concerning the disciplinary action in your child's pupil record. - Destruction of Pupil Records: ACCESS is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 Permanent Records) which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 Disposable Records, and then destroyed as per California regulations (5 CCR 432).
 Prior to destroying pupil records of a child who has received special education services, the IDEA requires parental notification when ACCESS decides that personally identifiable information is no longer needed to provide educational services to a child.
 Once parents/guardians have been notified that personally identifiable information is no longer needed, they have the option of requesting access to and/or copies of pupil records prior to destruction, and to request that pupil records be destroyed, unless ACCESS determines that the information could be needed to provide educational services in the future or is needed for auditing purposes (34 CFR 300.624, 5CCR 16026).
-Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide educational services for a first pupil records are destroyed five years after the information is no longer needed to provide educational services in the future or services (5 CCR 16027).
+Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide educational services (5 CCR 16027).